ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

 the embedded Application, using the same Python API.

 Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` to
-configure logging to the stdout for all warning messages and above(i.e. error and fatal).
+configure logging to the stdout for all warning messages and above(that is error and fatal).
 For example:

 .. code:: python